repobee/repobee/docs/getting_started.rst

 repos and cloning repos in batches, but here we will just look at the bare minimum to get started.
 Now, let's delve into these steps in greater detail.

-Create an Organization
+Create an organization
 ======================
 This is an absolutely necessary pre-requisite for using ``repomate``.
 Create an organization with an appropriate name on the GitHub instance you intend to use.
 You can find the ``New organization`` button by going to ``Settings -> Organization``.
-I will call my *target organization* ``repomate_demo``, so whenever you see that, substitute in the name of your target organization.
+I will call my *target organization* ``repomate-demo``, so whenever you see that, substitute in the name of your target organization.

 .. important::